Who invented chewing gum

 John B. Curtis invented the first chewing gum.
 In earlier times, people used to chew a gum for the most natural reasons.
 It was generally apart from the tree including sweet grasses, leaves, grains, and even waxes too.
 It was used in multiple forms and came in various flavors.
 Thus, one was free to choose as per the individual preference.
 Mainly people from all parts of the world chewed some or the other part of a tree for the reasons unknown.

 John Bacon Curtis – Inventor of Chewing Gum

 John Bacon Curtis was the one behind the first commercial chewing gum.
 He started selling the same in the year 1848.
 John B. Curtis was the one along with his family members either his brother or father who invented the chewing gum.
-John Bacon Curtis came up with an idea and gave it a shape which is still being used all across the globe.
+John Bacon Curtis came up with an idea and gave it a shape that is still being used all across the globe.

 Chewing gum was nothing but a sticky, rubbery substance to be chewed.
-Mainly it came from some or the other part of the tree.
+Mainly it came from some of the other parts of the tree.
 Later some flavors or essences were added to the same to differentiate it from one another.
 All this was carried out extensively at a place known by the name of “Curtis Chewing Gum Factory”.
-Thus as the time passed various experiments have been carried out in order to come out with different types and flavors wherein the sweetened taste lasted for longer duration.
+Thus as time passed various experiments have been carried out in order to come out with different types and flavors wherein the sweetened taste lasted for a longer duration.
 These chewing gums are made from different ingredients and even serve a specific purpose for which they are been chewed.
 Some people chew the same for medical reasons, others as a good exercise for the gums and jaws, some for leaving tobacco and related products.
-Thus it was a one of a kind invention enjoyed by the people in all parts of the world.
+Thus it was one of a kind invention enjoyed by the people in all parts of the world.